BCLibraries/burns-exhibits/content/boland/congressperson's-work-is-never-done.md

 {{< /galleryrow >}}

 A large part of Boland’s job was remaining informed on various legislative efforts, offering remarks on legislation, meeting with Congressional colleagues, and attending events.
 It was common to create legislative files on specific issues, which contained research, tracked meetings, and provided strategy about votes.
 One example is the acid rain legislation in which Boland's staff compiled research and other information for the Acid Rain Hearings in 1986, about the effects of acid rain.
-The collection also contains photographs of Boland working during the hearings, and even a “Stop Acid Rain” button that a colleague was wearing.
+The collection also contains photographs of Boland working during the hearings, and even a 'Stop Acid Rain' button that a colleague was wearing.

 {{< galleryrow >}}